 - i.
 Note the review of decisions made under urgent delegated powers arising from the COVID-19 Pandemic; and - ii.
-Note that future review decisions will continue to be made on a fortnightly basis by the Executive Director for Adult Social Care and Health and reported to the Cabinet Member for Adult Care following the election.
+Note that future review decisions will continue to be made on a fortnightly basis by the Executive Director for Adult Social Care and Health.
+A summary of which will be contained within this report monthly from 24 June 2021 onwards.